VRJams/vrjams.github.io/docs/getting_started.md

 --------------------------------------------------------------------------------------------------------------
 {: .mt-2 .mb-4}

-Having a couple extensions for Lua debugging makes it easier to spot errors beforehand and gives highlighting.
+Having a couple of extensions for Lua debugging makes it easier to spot errors beforehand and gives highlighting.
 I use:
  - [Lua](https://marketplace.visualstudio.com/items?itemName=keyring.Lua)
  - [Lua Language Server](https://marketplace.visualstudio.com/items?itemName=sumneko.lua)
  - [Lua Debug](https://marketplace.visualstudio.com/items?itemName=actboy168.lua-debug)

-You can then setup these to support LOVR in detail using the [official guide](https://gist.github.com/ussaohelcim/9eca6eaa903eefff07b4f3e2019de915), this gives you access to documentation about the functions and methods directly in the IDE.
+You can then set up these to support LOVR in detail using the [official guide](https://gist.github.com/ussaohelcim/9eca6eaa903eefff07b4f3e2019de915), this gives you access to documentation about the functions and methods directly in the IDE.

-You might also want to setup quick Tasks to run the Project, be it via ADB for mobile platforms or local shell.
-You can find my setup at my [Repo](https://github.com/Udinanon/LOVR_Experiments/blob/main/.vscode/tasks.json), for Quest devices
+You might also want to set up quick Tasks to run the Project, be it via ADB for mobile platofrms or local shell.
+Furthermore, you can find my setup at my [Repo](https://github.com/Udinanon/LOVR_Experiments/blob/main/.vscode/tasks.json), for Quest devices